 Have you ever felt there are a lot of advertisements on every website you visit?
-On each website, every click you make opens a random page on a new tab, and sometimes an army of advertisements declare war against your peace of mind.
+On each website, every click you make opens a random page on a new tab, and sometimes an army of advertisements declares war against your peace of mind.
 Here we will talk about how to remove DNS Unlocker adware from your system.

-What is DNS Unlocker?
+What Is DNS Unlocker?

 DNS adware is categorized as an Adware and a Potentially Unwanted Program (PUP).
 It advertises itself as an application to allow access to restricted websites but instead bombards your browsers with multiple third-party advertisements.

-Indeed, a few advertisement banners never hurt anyone and are the primary source of income for most of the websites.
+Indeed, a few advertisement banners never hurt anyone and are the primary source of income for most websites.
 However, a lot (and we focus on the word ‘lot’) of advertisements are as harmful as they are suspicious.

 - Opening malicious or infected websites in the background.